Why Do Private Jets Fly at Higher Altitudes?

 When you charter your first private jet, you’ll never forget those first feelings of convenience and luxury.
 From the seamless, simple check-in process to the peaceful luxury that can only accompany flying privately, there’s nothing better than traveling to your destination aboard a private jet.
+But the benefits go beyond convenience.

-But did you know that private jets ascend faster and fly higher than commercial jets?
-It’s true.
-While commercial jets typically cruise at an altitude of 35,000 feet, the average private jet cruising altitude comes in around 41,000 feet, with some even reaching 51,000 feet.
+While commercial jets typically cruise at an altitude of 35,000 feet, the average private jet cruising altitude comes in around 41,000-45,000 feet, with some even reaching higher altitudes.

 Private Jets are Smaller and Lighter

-When commercial jets are packed to maximum capacity with passengers, crew, their belongings and fuel, their power to weight ratio are much lower than that of a private jet.
 Because private jets have fewer bodies on board, even though they’re much smaller in size, they can ascend faster and reach their cruising speed much quicker.
 Some commercial jets can achieve the same performance, but it would be far less economical.

 Private Jets Avoid Weather Systems